IsaacCheung0930/DLNLP_assignment_24_SN20121776/README.md

 ```
 DLNLP_ASSIGNMENT_24_SN20121776
 |_ A
 |   |_ Outputs                  -- Contains the numerical results of the Pytorch models.
 |   |_ Plots                    -- Contains the plots of the Pytorch models.
-|   |_ NN_model.py          -- The neural network model.
 |   |_ RNN_model.py             -- The recurrent neural network model.
 |_ B
 |   |_ Outputs                  -- Contains the numerial results of the Huggingface model.
 |   |_ Plots                    -- Contains th plots of the Huggingface model.
 |   |_ transformer_model.py     -- The transformer model.
 |_ Common
 |   |_ custom_dataloader.py     -- The customised dataloader.
 |   |_ early_stopper.py         -- The criteria for early stopping.
 |   |_ evaluation_plots.py      -- The code for all plots.
 |   |_ preprocessor.py          -- The code for preprocessing the dataset.
 |   |_ processor.py             -- The code for running the Pytorch models.
 |_ Datasets
 |   |_ preprocessed             -- Contains the preprocessed data.
 |   |_ raw                      -- Contains the raw data.
 |_ .gitignore                   -- The git ignore file.
 |_ main.py                      -- The main file of the project.
 |_ README.md                    -- The readme.
+|_ Report_DLNLP_24_SN20121776   -- The project report.
 |_ requirements.txt             -- The required Python libraries.
 ```
 ## Prerequisites
 This project requires the libraries stated in requirements.txt.

 ## Running the Project
 When executing main.py, the model can be specified by the arguements -m and -t.\
--m accepts "RNN", "NN" and "Transformer";\
+-m accepts "RNN" and "Transformer";\
 -t accepts "LSTM", "GRU" and "Normal".
 ```
 python main.py -m <model> -t <type>